 It is expected that all classroom assignments will be completed by the assigned due date, unless that child has an excused absence.
 Reasonable deadlines will be set for those with an excused absence, as per Board of Education policy.
-If deadlines are not met, the student's grade may be lowered 50 percent for their earned grade.
-After five days late the student will receive a zero, and the assignment will be recorded as missing.
+If deadlines are not met, the student's grade will be lowered 50 percent for their earned grade.
+After five days late the student will receive a zero.